akpw/batch-mp-tools/README.md

           .. add_date   Adds date to files and directories names
           .. add_text   Adds text to files and directories names
           .. remove     Removes n characters from files and directories names
-          .. replace    RegExp-based replace in files and directories names
+          .. replace    RegExp-based replace in files and directories names, with support for template processing
           .. capitalize Capitalizes words in files / directories names
           .. delete     Delete selected files and directories